manuellara/search/README.md

-# searchandreplace
+# Search and Replace

 A search and replace tool for working with txt files